 - Tubal ligation (the procedure to tie fallopian tubes)

 - The surgical removal of ovaries is also done for women who are at risk

-A healthy diet and exercise is key for prevention of diseases including ovarian cancer
+A healthy diet and exercise are key to the prevention of diseases, including ovarian cancer

-Early detection of cancer helps you in treating the disease and the rates of survival will be higher.
-The early warning signs of the disease should be analyzed and the following tests should be performed if any of the tests are found to be positive consult a gynecologic oncologist.
+Early detection of cancer helps you treat the disease, and survival rates will be higher.
+The early warning signs of ovarian cancer should be analyzed.
+The following tests should be performed if any of the tests are positive, consult a gynecologic oncologist.

-Transvaginal Sonography: This vaginal ultrasound is performed, if there is any abnormality in the pelvic exam.
-It is also performed in women who are at increased risk of ovarian cancer.
+This vaginal ultrasound is performed if there is any abnormality in the pelvic exam.
+It is also performed in women at increased risk of ovarian cancer.

-CA-125 Test: CA-125 is a protein commonly produced by cancerous ovarian cells.
-The test is performed on women who are at high risk or have an abnormal pelvic examination.
+CA-125 is a protein commonly produced by cancerous ovarian cells.
+The test is performed on women at high risk or who have an abnormal pelvic examination.

 A positive CA-125 need not necessarily indicate ovarian cancer; certain other disease conditions also cause CA-125 to increase.

 Ovarian cancer symptoms are often misleading women might think it is a part of the normal menstrual cycle, urine infection, indigestion, constipation, increased abdominal girth due to bloating, etc.

 If the symptoms are persistent and at risk, you better consult a doctor.
 Early warning signs of ovarian cancer detection will give you more treatment options before spreading to other parts of the body.
 A pelvic exam and transvaginal sonography can be helpful in early detection.